laravel/docs/installation.md

 During the creation of the project, Laravel created a `database/database.sqlite` file for you, and ran the necessary migrations to create the application's database tables.

 If you prefer to use another database driver such as MySQL or Postgres, you can update your `.env` configuration file to use the appropriate database.
-For example, if you wish to use MySQL, update your `.env` configuration file's `DB_*` section like so:
+For example, if you wish to use MySQL, update your `.env` configuration file's `DB_*` variables like so:

 ```ini
 DB_CONNECTION=mysql